gregwhitaker/springboot-graphql-example/README.md

 2. Once the application has started, use the embedded [GraphiQL](https://github.com/graphql/graphiql) environment to interact with the API at [http://localhost:8080/graphiql](http://localhost:8080/graphiql).

-3. To list all `Link` objects execute the following graphql query in the [GraphiQL interface](http://localhost:8080/graphiql):
+3. To list all `Link` objects, execute the following graphql query in the [GraphiQL interface](http://localhost:8080/graphiql):

         {
           allLinks {